Together TV: 2004–05

 2004 saw the launch of flagship drama series Kismet Road.
 Commissioned by the Department of Health, Kismet Road used drama to promote good health.
 Using a number of Asian actors, writers, trainees and integrating Urdu and Punjabi in the dialogue, Kismet Road was a breakthrough series in showcasing a multicultural Britain.

-Community Channel also launched an interactive TV donation service in 2004.
-This provided a round-the-clock on-air presence for selected charities to encourage donations from viewers.
-Designed by Sky Interactive, the red button also enabled existing programmes, films or adverts of participating charities to further promote their fundraising campaigns, at no extra cost to the charities.
+Community Channel also introduced an interactive TV donation service in 2004.
+This service offered a round-the-clock on-air presence for selected charities, encouraging donations from viewers.
+Developed by Sky Interactive, the red button feature also allowed participating charities to promote their fundraising campaigns, including existing programs, films, or advertisements, at no additional cost to the charities.

 In 2004, Community Channel moved from an overnight slot on Freeview to a daytime slot.

 2005 saw Nick Ware, former Creative Director for BBC Learning, take on the role of channel controller and Community Channel became available on NTL for 24 hours a day.

 The documentary Abnormally Funny People broadcast in partnership with Sky and won several awards.
 It featured a group of gifted stand-up comedians: Tanyalee Davis, Steve Best, Liz Carr, Steve Day, Chris McCausland and Simon Minty.
 All but one of them is disabled and all are very funny.
-Abnormally Funny People celebrates its 10th Anniversary at Edinburgh in summer 2015.
+Abnormally Funny People celebrates its 10th anniversary at Edinburgh in summer 2015.

 In support of The Year of The Volunteer campaign, Community Channel broadcast a range of programmes which highlighted the work of people who donated their time to good causes.
 Programmes included Beach Lovers and Charity Chic – a magazine show chronicling the lives of those involved in charity shop work.

 Programming in July 2005 included Restoration and Soaplife, which featured Fiona Phillips as presenter.

 In September, Community Channel and the Royal Horticulture Society produced "Britain in Bloom", a partnership that ran for three years of the RHS Awards, focusing on the Neighbourhood Award scheme, also working with the BBC.

 Partnering with Channel Five, Mad 4 Arts was shown in October.
 Also in October, pairing with BBC, Community Channel aired the National Lottery Awards.